Every Little Bit Hurts: Alicia Keys version

-"Every Little Bit Hurts" was included by American recording artist Alicia Keys on her live album, Unplugged (2005).
-It was released as the album's second and last single in 2006.
-It failed to enter the US and international charts.
+"Every Little Bit Hurts" was covered by American singer-songwriter Alicia Keys during her MTV Unplugged performance at the Brooklyn Academy of Music on July 14, 2005.
+The performance was subsequently included on Keys' live album Unplugged (2005), and released as a promotional single.

 Critical reception

 Sal Cinquemani from Slant Magazine felt that Keys treated the song "like [a] vocal audition[...] and not the blank canvas[...] of an interpretive artist".

 Music video

 Directed by Justin Francis, the video premiered on January 17, 2006 on BET's 106 & Park.